Enriched model categories and the Dold-Kan correspondence: Bousfield localizations

-is a weak equivalence in $\cV$.
+\textbf{Oplax comultiplication:} Let $x,y \in \cW$ be cofibrant objects.
+By assumption on $F$, the oplax structure map $\de \colon F(x \ot y) \ral{\sim} F(x) \ot F(y)$ is a weak equivalence in $\cV$.
 Moreover, both $F(x \ot y)$ and $F(x) \ot F(y)$ are cofibrant by Lemma~\ref{lem:cofibcoten} and since the left Quillen functor $F$ preserves cofibrant objects.
 Applying the left Quillen functor $F'$ yields a weak equivalence $F(\de)$, and the composite

 is also a weak equivalence.